-Toronto 2018 BUDGET
+Toronto 2014 BUDGET

 Understanding the Toronto City Budget

 Building a sustainable, affordable and well-managed city

 The City of Toronto's many services keep our homes and neighbourhoods safe and vibrant, encourage business growth and investments, and make Toronto welcoming for visitors from around the world.
 Garbage collection, public libraries, road repair, TTC, recreation programs, childcare, water testing, police, fire and emergency medical response are all examples of municipal services the City provides every day.
 Many of these services are provided 24 hours a day, seven days a week.
-In the 2018 preliminary operating budget, the total cost to deliver these services to Toronto residents is \$12.83 billion.
+In 2013, the total cost to deliver these services to Toronto residents was \$10.858 billion.

 What is the budget?

 The City's budget is a financial plan that describes how much money the City will raise and spend within a year.
-It is the blueprint that aligns the City's priorities with the services it delivers to residents and guides decisions on what City infrastructure will be purchased, built and repaired.
-Each year, City staff put forward a preliminary budget and then the Mayor and City Council - with input from Toronto residents and businesses - make decisions about the City's services, programs and infrastructure and approve the City's final budget.
+It is the blueprint that aligns the City's priorities with the services we deliver to residents and makes decisions on what City infrastructure will be purchased, built and repaired.
+Each year in the fall, City staff put forward a recommended budget and then the Mayor and City Council - with input from Toronto residents and businesses - make decisions about the City's services, programs and infrastructure and approve the City's final budget early in the new year.
 Operating vs Capital - what's the difference?

-The operating budget covers day-to-day spending on services such as recreation programs, parks maintenance, public health, city roads, garbage collection, delivery of safe drinking water, transit, police and other emergency services.
-Approximately 32 per cent of the funds for the operating budget come from property taxes.
-The remainder comes from provincial grants and subsidies, as well user fees.
-The capital budget funds the City's assets that support service delivery.
-It pays for the for the construction and repair of transit, roads, bridges, public buildings such as libraries, community centres and fire stations, water and sewer facilities, parks and other major infrastructure projects.
+The operating budget covers day-to-day spending on services such as recreational programs, parks maintenance, public health, city roads, garbage collection, delivery of safe drinking water, transit, police and other emergency services.
+Approximately 39% of the funds for the operating budget come from property taxes.
+The remainder comes from provincial grants and subsidies, and user fees.

+The capital budget funds the City's assets that support service delivery for the construction and repair of transit, roads, bridges, public buildings such as libraries, community centres and fire stations, water and sewer facilities, parks and other major infrastructure projects.
 The City of Toronto updates and presents a new 10-year Capital Budget and Plan each year as part of the annual budget process.
 The capital budget is funded from reserves, development charges, other levels of government and by borrowing funds or taking on debt.
 Rate supported programs The City also has three rate supported programs: Toronto Water, Solid Waste Management Services and Toronto Parking Authority.
 These programs are funded entirely by the user in the form of fees.
 For example, your water and garbage costs are calculated by how much water you use and the size of your garbage bin.
-In turn, the revenue collected from these user fees pays for the services that are provided and the infrastructure to deliver them.
+In turn, the revenue collected from these user fees is used to pay for the services that are provided and the infrastructure to deliver them.